-Exhibit 18 and 19 show the trend in the uptake of new 'see on symptom' and 'patient initiated follow up' pathways.
+24 Exhibit 18 and 19 show the trend in the uptake of new 'see on symptom' and 'patient initiated follow up' pathways.
 In most health boards in Wales, we are seeing growth in the use of these new pathways but compared to overall numbers of follow up outpatient appointments, these new approaches remain in the minority.
-For the Health Board, much more progress has been made with implementing SOS pathways when compared with PIFU pathways, although overall numbers compare low to some other health boards.
+For the Health Board, positive progress has been made with implementing SOS pathways, with the highest level of pathways in Wales although numbers have been declining recently.
+The Health Board has not adopted PIFU pathways.

-Exhibit 18: Trend in adoption of new Patient Initiated Follow Up and See on Symptom pathways per month - Betsi Cadwaladr University Health Board (September 2020 - July 2022)
+Exhibit 18: trend in adoption of new Patient Initiated Follow Up and See on Symptom pathways per month - Cardiff & Vale University Health Board (September 2020 - July 2022)

-Exhibit 19: Average number of Patient Initiated Follow Up and See on Symptom pathways per month compared to average number of follow up outpatient appointments (based on 2018-19 activity levels)
+Exhibit 19: average number of Patient Initiated Follow Up and See on Symptom pathways per month compared to average number of follow up outpatient appointments (based on 2018-19 activity levels)6